mbeddr/mps-platform-docs/src/doc/docs/aspects/editor.md

     The second approach has a better performance, because the highlighter runs asynchronously and not during the editor rebuild.

-!!! question "How can you hide ("show if") a custom cell in the editor?"
+!!! question "How can you hide a custom cell in the editor? (*show if* property)"

     > Custom cells expect only a cell provider in the inspector, but don't offer the possibility to specify other attributes to set e.g. "show if".
 How can I hide a custom cell under a specific condition?
 (MPS-33195)

-    The meta model actually allows to specify the “show if” (and other attributes) on a custom cell and the generator will generate the correct code for it.
+    The meta model actually allows to specify the *show if* property and other attributes on a custom cell and the generator will generate the correct code for it.
 It is just not included in the editor for the inspector.
 You can use the reflective editor to specify the condition.

-    Since these attributes are "totally hidden" and you need this knowledge to find them, the alternative for a better visibility is to surround the custom cell with a collection and set the "show if" on the collection.
+    Since these attributes are hidden and you need this knowledge to find them, the alternative for a better visibility is to surround the custom cell with a collection and set the *show if* property on the collection.

     {{ contribution_by('aquapp') }}